mattstonge/Mirror_Builder/README.md

 *REQUIRMENTS:

-1) Plan for at least 80GB per repo to be synced - all repos will be cloned to /var/www/html
+1) Plan for at least 90GB (or more) per repo to be synced - all repos will be cloned to /var/www/html

 2) A separate machine or VM is required for each RHEL version (i.e. you cannot reposync both RHEL * & RHEL9 on the same machine)